OISTE/repository/OWGTMCPS.md

 ## 1.5  Policy administration

 This section describes how this document is administered.
-The same practices applie to all policies adopted by the OWGTM.
+The same practices apply to all policies adopted by the OWGTM.

 ### 1.5.1  Organization administering the document